dlschwartz/2023aHIST630/about-page.markdown

 # Introduction
 This course will give you the foundations of what you will need to develop a digital edition.
 However, actually launching a digital edition of a text with the kind of features expected in a modern website is slightly beyond what we can manage in one semester.
+But we could not bring ourselves to end this class without student having the ability to create their own website.

 The goal of this assignment is to teach you how to launch a simple website that will give you and your work a public face.
 The software skills you will learn are the same ones I have used to develop this syllabus, create an [online CV]( https://dlschwartz.github.io/cv/){:target="_blank"}, and create pedagogical
 resources: [DH resources](https://dlschwartz.github.io/digital-history/){:target="_blank"}
 and [Writing History]( https://dlschwartz.github.io/WritingHistory/){:target="_blank"}.